-Microchip or not, it is important that your dog has identification at all times.
-Although collars and tags are essential, they can fall off or become damaged.
-Fortunately, technology has made it possible to equip your pet with a microchip for permanent identification.
+Whether your dog is microchipped or not, it is important that your pet has identification at all times.
+A collar with tags is the standard, but it can fall off or become damaged.
+Fortunately, technology has made it possible to equip your pet with a microchip for a permanent form of identification.

 A pet microchip is about the size of a grain of rice.
 It consists of a tiny computer chip housed in a special type of glass.
-The material is made to be compatible with living tissue.
-The microchip is implanted between the dog's shoulder blades under the skin with a needle and special syringe.
+The material is compatible with living tissue.
+The microchip is implanted between the animal's shoulder blades under the skin with a needle and special syringe.
 The process is similar to getting a shot (except with a larger needle).
-In most cases, little to no pain is experienced.
-Many dogs barely notice it being implanted.
+In most cases, your dog will experience little to no pain from the implantation of the chip; many pets barely notice it.

-Despite the larger needle, most pets react the same as they would to a routine vaccination.
-If you are concerned about the size of the needle, you can have your pet microchipped during anesthesia for a spay or neuter.
+Despite the larger needle, most dogs react the same as they would to a routine vaccination.
+If you are concerned your pet might object to the size of the needle, you can have your pet microchipped during anesthesia while being spayed or neutered.
 If your dog is already fixed, you can have it placed during a professional dental cleaning, which is a procedure that usually requires anesthesia.

 Once in place, the microchip can be detected immediately with a handheld device that uses radio waves to read the chip.
 This device scans the microchip and then displays a unique alphanumeric code.

-- Microchips are designed to last for the life of a dog.
+- Long-lasting: Microchips are designed to last for the life of your pet.
 They do not need to be charged or replaced.
 There are no batteries.

-- Some microchips have been known to migrate from the area between the shoulder blades.
+- Some chips migrate: Some microchips have been known to migrate from the area between the shoulder blades.
 The instructions for scanning emphasize the need to scan the dog’s entire body, including the limbs.

 - It requires a universal scanner: A microchipped pet can be easily identified if found by a shelter or veterinary office in possession of a universal scanner.
 However, some shelters and veterinary offices do not have these or any scanners, especially in rural areas.

 - Some chips are old and not detectable: Depending on the brand of microchip and the year it was implanted, even so-called universal scanners may not be able to detect the microchip.
 This mainly applies to old chips or those implanted in foreign countries.
 Most new microchips are usually compatible with universal scanners.